 2) Assign traffic with a DSCP 46 with high priority.

 Many VoIP devices advertise the classification of network traffic with a DSCP header.
-The Differentiated Services Code Point (DSCP) header tells network switches to honor packets with high priority.
+The Differentiated Services Code Point (DSCP) header tells network switches to honor high-priority packets.
 Configure both inbound and outbound RTP packets with DSCP 46 if you can.

 3) If supported, set up Trust Mode with Strict Priority.